Reach the Rock: Production

 The soundtrack featured a compilation of Chicago-based post-rock artists, among them Tortoise and associated acts Bundy K. Brown, The Sea and Cake and John McEntire.
-It was released on Hefty Records, a label owned and operated by John Hughes III, the son of John Hughes.
+It was released on Hefty Records, a label owned and operated by Hughes's son, John Hughes III.
 The film gets its title from a song by the band Havana 3am.
+Reach the Rock would mark the final writing credit for Hughes in which he was the sole author.